jettylabs-archive/jetty_access_control/README.md

 # Development Status

-Development on this project is currently paused.
+Development on this project is paused.
 If you're interested in contributing, don't hesitate to [reach out](mailto:product@get-jetty.com)!

 # Getting Started